Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-04.md

 | Arial | Any |
 | sans-serif | Any |

-Here you can see translates to "San Francisco" (the font) on macOS and Chrome.
-This allows the font change in the future if the Apple came up with a new font to replace "San Francisc".
+Here you can see `BlinkMacSystemFont` translates to "San Francisco" (the font) on macOS and Chrome.
+This allows the font to change in the future if the Apple came up with a new font to replace "San Francisco".

 https://bitsofco.de/the-new-system-font-stack/